dndrks/less-concepts/README.md

 This lets sound through.
 When voltage is no longer supplied, the sound is silenced.

-Choice: It’d be rad if there were direct relationships between pitches and rhythms.
+**Choice**: It’d be rad if there were direct relationships between pitches and rhythms.
-Solution: Use the binary representation of each note to determine whether or not that note is heard.
+**Solution**: Use the binary representation of each note to determine whether or not that note is heard.

 I like using a raw sine wave and a processed copy of that same sine wave, so I’m getting two variants of the same source.

 So, if each note provides its own string of 1’s and 0’s (or ons/offs)...

-Choice: If the rightmost bit in a note’s binary representation is 1, then open the raw sine wave’s gate.
+**Choice**: If the rightmost bit in a note’s binary representation is 1, then open the raw sine wave’s gate.
 If the second rightmost bit in a note’s binary representation is 1, then open the processed copy’s gate.

 Which gets us...